mars-tu/mobileRobot/README.md

 ------------------
 * This package contains all the files related to ros naviagtion stack used for our robot.
 * Contains all costmaps and AMCL parameters.
+* After robot is lauched, command `roslaunch robot robot_navigation.launch` will start the ros navigation stack and allows the robot to be controlled via waypoints or simple goals.

 ## Prerequisites
 * C++14